 King’s Residences

-All new full-time undergraduate and international postgraduate applicants are guaranteed accommodation in the first year of study if King’s is your firm choice for the next academic year and if you submit your accommodation application by the deadline noted on the Residences webpages.
+All new full-time undergraduate and international postgraduate applicants are guaranteed accommodation in the first year of study.
+This is on the condition that King’s is your firm choice for the next academic year, and provided you submit your accommodation application by the deadline noted on the Residences webpages.

 Private student halls